-It could be because it so closely resembles the room of my own future offspring, or it could be the innate challenge of using space creatively—either way, the fun multiplies when you realize how many great products are out there that will make any dream nursery a full-blown reality.
+We at RegistryFinder believe that the fun multiplies when you realize how many great products out there will make any dream nursery (no matter the size) a full-blown reality.
 The three things to look out for?
-Clever storage solutions, multifunctioning furniture pieces, and space savers for the truly small space nursery.
+Clever storage solutions, multifunctioning furniture pieces, and space savers for the truly small-space nursery.

-Below, I’ve compiled the best, most versatile furniture, storage, and room decor items that will hit all the right points and maximize every single inch of your baby’s nursery.
+Below, we’ve compiled the best, most versatile furniture, storage, and room decor items to hit all the right points and maximize every inch of your baby’s nursery.

 To be honest, I didn’t even know it was possible to buy a crib with a changing table attached, so imagine my surprise when I learned that this somehow does even more than that!
-In addition to offering you added storage space with three roomy drawers, the bed itself serves as the frame for a crib, toddler bed, daybed or full size bed.
+In addition to offering added storage space with three roomy drawers, the bed itself serves as the frame for a crib, toddler bed, daybed, or full-size bed.
 Yes, you read that right—this crib transitions through your baby’s lifetime without a hitch!

-Cribs have gotten a serious upgrade in the twenty-first century; it seems like designers are finally realizing that nurseries of all sizes still need a place for the baby to sleep!
+Cribs have gotten a serious upgrade in the twenty-first century; designers have finally realized that nurseries of all sizes still need a place for the baby to sleep!
 This mini crib sleeps up to twelve months—small but mighty, as they say—and folds away for easy storage when not in use.
-It’s a wonderful solution for anyone designing a small space nursery.
+It’s a beautiful solution for anyone designing a small space nursery.

-This changing table-dresser hybrid is especially useful if your baby’s nursery doesn’t have a closet, or has a very small one.
-The added side panel gives you just a bit more storage space, and it easily accommodates a small hamper or receptacle for dirty diapers.
+This changing table-dresser hybrid is essential if your baby’s nursery doesn’t have a closet or has a very small one.
+The added side panel gives you just a bit more storage space and easily accommodates a small hamper or receptacle for dirty diapers.
 I love the simple, modern design that integrates with other styles while making a statement in a small space nursery.

 Just because that changing table comes with built-in storage doesn’t mean you should stuff it with diapers!
 Free up valuable drawer or shelf space and make diaper changes a breeze with a caddy that attaches to the changing table or crib.
-It’s got a spot for everything you’ll need to make baby feel clean and comfortable, plus it packs up easily for travel—sounds like a no-brainer!
+It’s got a spot for everything you’ll need to make your little one feel clean and comfortable.
+Plus, it packs up easily for travel and comes in various colors—sounds like a no-brainer!

-Not only does a rug make any room infinitely cozier, but a light-colored area rug will make any small space nursery feel bigger.
-This high pile, super soft rug makes for a gentle and comfortable spot for tummy time, and the neutral color goes with any other decor you may have already picked out.
-Bonus: the wool is completely soil and stain resistant, making it a great choice for a nursery.
+We love this Pottery Barn Kids Scalloped Border Rug because the high-pile, super soft rug makes for a gentle and comfortable spot for tummy time, and the neutral color goes with any other decor you may have already picked out.
+Bonus: the wool is soil and stain resistant, making it a great choice for a nursery.

 I love this dreamy star-spangled rug for a small space nursery, but really, for any nursery—it just makes you happy to look at.
-The gender-neutral design was created to be soft on the feet, so the floor space can become the most comfortable playground in town.
+The gender-neutral design is created to be soft on the feet so that the floor space can become the most comfortable playground in town.

-There’s something about walking on a shag rug that just feels luxurious, and this chevron-patterned rug is no exception.
-It comes in a variety of sizes to fit perfectly into your small space nursery, and the design offers a contemporary element to the room.
+There’s something about walking on a shag rug that feels luxurious, and this chevron-patterned rug is no exception.
+It comes in a variety of sizes to fit perfectly into your small nursery space, and the design offers a contemporary element to the room.

-Don’t have the luxury of empty floor space but still need someplace to display baby books and photos in your small space nursery?
-Floating shelves do just the trick without adding too much bulk to your baby’s bedroom walls.
-This versatile set of 4 is all you need to get started!
+Are you searching for someplace to display baby books and photos in your small space nursery?
+These floating shelves are sure to do the trick without adding too much bulk to your baby’s bedroom walls, and the acrylic is sure to add a sophisticated touch!

 There’s a good chance you already employ the full-sized version of these in your own closet, which means there’s a good chance you have experienced their wonders in full.
-These slim, velvet-coated hangers are sized for baby’s close and truly maximize every inch of space in even the tiniest of closets.
+These slim, velvet-coated hangers are sized for baby clothes and truly maximize every inch of space in even the tiniest of closets.
 The texture means nothing slips off, so everything is always in its place.

 Just In Case…

-Whether your baby’s small space nursery has a closet or not, there’s a good chance there’s a door somewhere!
+Whether or not your baby’s small space nursery has a closet, there’s a good chance there’s a door somewhere!
 I love this over-the-door organizer with an adorable llama motif that’s perfectly playful.
-Its sturdy design means it can hold heavier items, but we all know that storage is generally a vital aspect to consider when designing your baby’s room, so stash whatever needs a home here!
+Its sturdy design means it can hold heavier items, but we all know that storage is a vital aspect to consider when designing your baby’s room, so stash whatever needs a home here!